-Women Bike SF is an SF Bicycle Coalition program that supports and encourages women, trans*, femme (WTF) riders in San Francisco.
+Women & Non-Binary Bike SF is an SF Bicycle Coalition program that supports and encourages women, trans, and non-binary riders in San Francisco.
 Our goal is to get more people on bikes more often in fun, supportive and social ways — connecting people who are doing amazing things on bikes all across San Francisco.

 *According to the Census Bureau’s 2008-2012 American Community Survey, 32 percent of bicycle commuters in San Francisco identify as women.

 Events Find Coffee Hours, bike rides and lots of other ways to be part of Women Bike SF.

 Resources Have a question or need some help getting started?
 We have ways for you to connect with others and build community.

 News Stay up to date on what’s happening with Women Bike SF and biking news in San Francisco on our blog.

 Our commitment to WTF riders: San Francisco is a city full of diverse communities and individuals.
 We use the term women, trans*, femme (WTF) to deliberately foster an inclusive and welcoming environment for all people who identify with our Women & Non-Binary Bike SF work.

 There are lots of ways to get riding and learn new things.
 Here are some of the resources that got us started, and that keep us going.